bpbwaite/redeemcore/README.md

 run with ```python -m RedemptionCore```

+You also need StreamElements and pigpiod

 ## The ```settings.ini``` file

-Is the basic config used before any Actions can be registered.
+Is the basic config used before any actions can be registered.
 At the least, you should specify:

 + A channel to watch (name as it appears in your URL)
 + The Twitch ID of a "bot" user - the default is StreamElements

 ### Administrators

 You may also specify one or more administrators by ID.
-They will be able to run Actions manually by chatting.
+They will be able to run actions manually by chatting.
 See ["Running Actions Manually"](#running-actions-manually) for a how-to.

 ### Developer/Advanced Settings